IcaroCreativa/Login-registration-microservice/README.md

 1. run wamp or lamp server
 2. run the app.py file with the command:
  `flask run`
+3. To test the API, you can use a software like Postman.
+In the project, you will find a Postman file (filename.postman_collection.json) containing examples of requests you can send to the API.
+The API responds with JSON data, except for the GET methods of the login and register routes.
-3. Test the API with Postman or directly in your browser at [http://127.](http://127.0.0.1:5000/)
+4. You can test the API directly in your browser at [http://127.](http://127.0.0.1:5000/)
-4. You can create a user, login, retrieve all users, all articles from home page
+5. You can create a user, login, retrieve all users, all articles from home page

 ## License